noahlevenson/passerby/README.md

 [Free Food](https://freefood.is) eliminates third party middlemen, enabling host devices to self-organize as a geosearchable peer-to-peer restaurant marketplace.
 Using the [Free Food](https://freefood.is) protocol, a hungry person can search for nearby restaurants, browse menus, and place an order **directly** with one click &mdash; all through one convenient interface.

-It's the "[missing protocol](https://en.wikipedia.org/wiki/TCP/IP_Illustrated)" for local e-commerce that the internet should have shipped with, and part of [the Web 3.0 movement](https://www.coindesk.com/web3-transform-the-web) to re-decentralize the web.
+It's the "missing protocol" for local e-commerce that the internet should have shipped with, and part of [the Web 3.0 movement](https://theconversation.com/web-3-0-the-decentralised-web-promises-to-make-the-internet-free-again-113139) to re-decentralize the web.

 For software clients which operationalize libfood for end users, see Free Food Battlestation and Free Food Hotline (coming summer 2021).

-**libfood is pre-alpha and in active development.
+**libfood is a research prototype in active development.
 There will be bugs, security issues, missing features, etc.**

 Free Food was developed at [Consumer Reports Digital Lab](https://digital-lab.consumerreports.org/) by Hacker in Residence [Noah Levenson](https://noahlevenson.com).